belle2/basf2/online_book/basf2/b2bii.rst

 Belle MDST has two additional data types: ``mdst_gamma`` and ``mdst_pi0``, for which there exist no equivalent data type in the Belle II MDST format.
-In other words, ``gamma`` and ``pi0`` particles are already been created in basf.
+In other words, photons and :math:`\pi^0` particles are already created in basf.
 During the conversion, b2bii converter by default creates ``gamma:mdst`` and ``pi0:mdst``.

 .. warning::
-   Don't use `fillParticleList` to create photon candidates and don't reconstruct pi0 candidates from pairs of two photons by yourself.
+   Don't use `fillParticleList` to create photon candidates and don't reconstruct :math:`\pi^0` candidates from pairs of two photons by yourself.

 .. admonition:: Exercise
    :class: exercise stacked